 Eventually, out in a remote border village, the Bodhisatta heard the minstrels’ song and did approach them.
 He told them her love was fickle and he feared eventual betrayal, so he would never return.
 The minstrels returned to the city and gave Sama the Bodhisatta’s message.
 Full of regret, she began plying her trade again, just as before.

 In the Lifetime of the Buddha

-The merchant who was executed in place of the Bodhisatta was an earlier birth of one of the Buddha’s junior disciples.
-Being new, his food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
-So he started to return each morning to the wife he left behind (the prostitute in an earlier birth) and she gave him delicious rice with sauce and curry.
+The merchant executed in place of the Bodhisatta was an earlier birth of one of the Buddha’s junior disciples.
+Because he was new, his food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
+He started to return each morning to the wife he left behind (she was the prostitute in an earlier birth), and she gave him delicious rice with sauce and curry.
 This made him miss his former life, and with her encouragement he decided to leave the sangha.